olgabovkun/AWS-examples-certification/s3/access-point/README.md

 --create-bucket-configuration LocationConstraint=$REGION
 ```

-If you getting exception `An error occurred (BucketAlreadyExists)` create a new bucket name.
+If you receive the exception "An error occurred (BucketAlreadyExists)", try creating a bucket with a new name.

 ## Create Access Point
 Creating an S3 Access Point associated with this bucket.
 This access point will provide controlled access to the data in the bucket: